unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Amphibious_**.
 The frog can breathe air and water.

 **_Standing Leap_**.
-The frog’s long jump is up to 20 feet and its high jump is up to 10 feet, with or without a running start.
+The frog's long jump is up to 20 feet and its high jump is up to 10 feet, with or without a running start.

 **Actions**

 **_Bite_**. _Melee Weapon Attack:_ +3 to hit, reach 5 ft., one target. _Hit:_ 4 (1d6 + 1) piercing damage, and the target is grappled (escape DC 11).
-Until this grapple ends, the target is restrained, and the frog can’t bite another target.
+Until this grapple ends, the target is restrained, and the frog can't bite another target.

 **_Swallow_**.
 The frog makes one bite attack against a Small or smaller target it is grappling.
 If the attack hits, the target is swallowed, and the grapple ends.
-The swallowed target is blinded and restrained, it has total cover against attacks and other effects outside the frog, and it takes 5 (2d4) acid damage at the start of each of the frog’s turns.
+The swallowed target is blinded and restrained, it has total cover against attacks and other effects outside the frog, and it takes 5 (2d4) acid damage at the start of each of the frog's turns.
 The frog can have only one target swallowed at a time.

 If the frog dies, a swallowed creature is no longer restrained by it and can escape from the corpse using 5 feet of movement, exiting prone.